sofiadetremiolles/papers-notes/README.md

 # About
-This repository contains short summaries of some NLP papers.
+This repository contains short summaries of some AI papers.